-8 Landlord-Approved Ways to Update Your Rental Bathroom
+8 Landlord-Approved Hacks to Update Your Rental Bathroom on a Budget

 Bathrooms can be one of the trickier spaces in your rental to improve.
-So many of the updates that you might want to make are structural, requiring serious renovations.
-And your landlord won’t be happy with that.
+So many of the updates that you might want to make are structural and therefore require serious (read: expensive) renovations.
+Plus, your landlord won’t be happy with that.

 The good news is that there are ways to make simple and easy changes to your bathroom that will elevate the space, all while being landlord-approved and completely reversible.
 In fact, that's exactly why we created our Bathe. by Bed Threads. range.

 If you’re feeling like your bathroom is in need of a transformation, but aren’t able to make seriously major changes, there are many ways to update your space.
-From investing in high-quality towels, to levelling up your hand wash, there are many inexpensive options to try.
+From investing in high-quality towels to levelling up your hand wash, here are the best inexpensive options to try.

 Hand wash, shampoo and the like are absolute necessities in the bathroom, but they don't have to be boring.
 Stylish packaging can make a real difference to the look and feel of your bathroom, and putting them on display on beautiful ceramics trays will optimise that luxe look.
 Try hand wash from Sisters Body, a body oil from Moon Bath, or a beautiful perfume from Ayu, to make your bathroom feel more like a 5-star hotel.

 This is a simple hack, but it’s one that will transform your bathroom.
 A decent-sized bunch of eucalyptus, hung from your shower head, will heat up with the shower’s steam and fill your bathroom with the scent of the eucalyptus’ natural oils.
 Not only is it a delicious fragrance, but it’s one that has fantastic healing properties, too.